 The optimal duration of therapy is unknown.
 Limited data available from long-term studies in adults indicate that the initial clinical improvement is maintained for at least two years with continued therapy.
 When methotrexate tablets are discontinued, the arthritis usually worsens within 3 to 6 weeks.

 The patient should be fully informed of the risks involved and should be under constant supervision of the physician.
 (See Information for Patients under PRECAUTIONS.)
-Assessment of hematologic, hepatic, renal, and pulmonary function should be made by history, physical examination, and laboratory tests before beginning, periodically during, and before reinstituting methotrexate therapy.
+Assessment of hematologic, hepatic, renal, and pulmonary function should be made by history, physical examination, and laboratory tests before beginning, periodically during, and before reinstituting methotrexate tablets therapy.
 (See PRECAUTIONS.)
-Appropriate steps should be taken to avoid conception during methotrexate therapy.
+Appropriate steps should be taken to avoid conception during methotrexate tablets therapy.
 (See PRECAUTIONS and CONTRAINDICATIONS.)